UNC Charlotte offers a menu of support services for students struggling to secure basic needs.

-Currently enrolled UNC Charlotte students may borrow PC and Mac laptops on a first come, first served basis at the following campus locations:
+Currently enrolled UNC Charlotte students may borrow PC and Mac laptops on a first come, first served basis from the library on campus.

-- The Circulation Desk located on the first floor of Atkins Library near the main entrance.
+The Information and Research Desk is located on the first floor of Atkins Library near the main entrance.

 The Office of Disability Services works to ensure that students with disabilities have access to education and campus life at the University.
 Through collaboration with the institution’s diverse community, Disability Services facilitates accommodations, discourse, and engagement to promote a universally accessible learning environment for all.